-- Biochemistry is the science concerned with studying the various molecules that occur in living cells and organisms, the individual chemical reactions and their enzyme catalysts, and the expression and regulation of each metabolic process.
-Because life depends on biochemical reactions, biochemistry has become the basic language of all biologic sciences. - Despite the focus on human biochemistry in this text, biochemistry concerns the entire spectrum of life forms, from relatively simple viruses and bacteria and plants to complex eukaryotes such as human beings. - Biochemistry, medicine and other health care disciplines are intimately related.
-Health in all species depends on a harmonious balance of the biochemical reactions occurring in the body, while disease reflects abnormalities in biomolecules, biochemical reactions, or biochemical processes. - Advances in biochemical knowledge have illuminated many areas of medicine, and the study of diseases has often revealed previously unsuspected aspects of biochemistry. - Biochemical approaches are often fundamental in illuminating the causes of diseases and in designing appropriate therapies, and various biochemical laboratory tests represent an integral component of diagnosis and monitoring of treatment. - A sound knowledge of biochemistry and of other related basic disciplines is essential for the rational practice of medicine and related health sciences. - Results of the HGP and of research in related areas will have a profound influence on the future of biology, medicine, and other health sciences.

-Genomic research on model organisms such as yeast, the fruit fly D. melanogaster, and the round worm C. elegans provides insight into understanding human diseases
+- Biochemistry is the science concerned with the molecules present in living organisms, individual chemical reactions and their enzyme catalysts, and the expression and regulation of each metabolic process.
+Biochemistry has become the basic language of all biologic sciences. - Despite the focus on human biochemistry in this text, biochemistry concerns the entire spectrum of life forms, from viruses, bacteria, and plants to complex eukaryotes such as human beings. - Biochemistry, medicine, and other health care disciplines are intimately related.
+Health in all species depends on a harmonious balance of the biochemical reactions occurring in the body, while disease reflects abnormalities in biomolecules, biochemical reactions, or biochemical processes. - Advances in biochemical knowledge have illuminated many areas of medicine, and the study of diseases has often revealed previously unsuspected aspects of biochemistry. - Biochemical approaches are often fundamental in illuminating the causes of diseases and in designing appropriate therapy.
+Biochemical laboratory tests also represent an integral component of diagnosis and monitoring of treatment. - A sound knowledge of biochemistry and of other related basic disciplines is essential for the rational practice of medicine and related health sciences. - Results of the HGP and of research in related areas will have a profound influence on the future of biology, medicine, and other health sciences. - Genomic research on model organisms such as yeast, the fruit fly D. melanogaster, the roundworm C. elegans, and the zebra fish provides insight into understanding human diseases.